Yorkshire: Transport

 The oldest road in Yorkshire, called the Great North Road, is now known as the A1.
-This trunk road passes through the centre of the county and is the main route from London to Edinburgh.
+This trunk road passes through the centre of the county and connects London to Edinburgh.
 Another important road is the more easterly A19 road which starts in Doncaster and ends just north of Newcastle upon Tyne at Seaton Burn.
 The M62 motorway crosses the county from east to west from Hull towards Greater Manchester and Merseyside.
 The M1 carries traffic from London and the south of England to Yorkshire.
 In 1999, about 8 mi was added to make it swing east of Leeds and connect to the A1.
 The East Coast Main Line rail link between London and Scotland runs roughly parallel with the A1 through Yorkshire and the Trans Pennine rail link runs east to west from Hull to Liverpool via Leeds.

 Before the advent of rail transport, the seaports of Hull and Whitby played an important role in transporting goods.
 Historically canals were used, including the Leeds and Liverpool Canal, which is the longest canal in England.
 Mainland Europe (the Netherlands and Belgium) can be reached from Hull via regular ferry services from P&O Ferries.
 Yorkshire also has air transport services from Leeds Bradford Airport.
 This airport has experienced significant and rapid growth in both terminal size and passenger facilities since 1996, when improvements began, until the present day.
 From 2005 until 2022, South Yorkshire was served by Doncaster Sheffield Airport in Finningley.
 Sheffield City Airport opened in 1997 after years of Sheffield having no airport, due to a council decision in the 1960s not to develop one because of the city's good rail links with London and the development of airports in other nearby areas.
 The newly opened airport never managed to compete with larger airports such as Leeds Bradford Airport and East Midlands Airport and attracted only a few scheduled flights, while the runway was too short to support low cost carriers.
 The opening of Doncaster Sheffield Airport effectively made the airport redundant and it officially closed in April 2008.
 The Doncaster Sheffield Airport has since closed and left South Yorkshire without an airport.